kostiakoval/swift-evolution/proposals/xxxx-package-manager-manifest-api-redesign.md

 This is a proposal for redesigning the `Package.swift` manifest APIs provided by Swift Package Manager.
-This proposal only intends to redesign the public APIs and not any actual underlying functionality.
+This proposal only redesigns the existing public APIs and does not add any new functionality; any API to be added for new functionality will happen in separate proposals.

 ## Motivation